Double Machine Learning for Time Series: Simulations

 \subsubsection{Large sample, low complexity.}

-We first evaluate the large-sample performance of the RCF-DML estimator by fixing the sample size at $T = 1{,}000$, which provides an approximation to the asymptotic regime.
-We use RMSE-tinned Lasso for nuisances' approximations.\footnote{Because the SVAR design is low-complexity relative to the sample size, tuning the Lasso penalty via the Goldilocks zone offers no improvement, such that the optimal parameter $\lambda^\star$ is selected using the standard predictive criterion.}
+We first evaluate the large-sample performance of the RCF-DML estimator by fixing the sample size at $T = 1{,}000$, which approximates the asymptotic regime.
+Nuisance functions are estimated via RMSE-tuned Lasso\footnote{Because the SVAR design is low-complexity relative to the sample size, tuning the Lasso penalty via the Goldilocks zone offers no improvement, such that the optimal parameter $\lambda^\star$ is selected using the standard predictive criterion.} , and standard errors use a Newey-West HAC kernel with bandwidth $m = \min(h+1,\, 24)$, where $h$ denotes the LP horizon.
+In non-dynamic simulations, this bandwidth collapses to $m = 1$.

-The results in Table \ref{tab:simulation_results_asymp} show that the RCF-DML estimator attains nominal coverage and exhibits asymptotic consistency, with percentage bias remaining close to 1.5\%.
+The results in Table \ref{tab:simulation_results_asymp} show that the RCF-DML estimator attains nominal coverage and remains asymptotically stable, with percentage bias close to 1.5\%.
 The correct coverage and small bias indicate that the FCLT operates as expected, yielding asymptotic normality.
-Moreover, the estimator performance is stable across the range of fold choices.
-Taken together, these findings confirm the analytical properties established for the RCF-DML procedure and, importantly, validate the HAC variance estimation strategy adopted in the asymptotic analysis.
+Moreover, performance is stable across the range of fold choices.
+Taken together, these findings confirm the analytical properties established for the RCF-DML procedure and validate the HAC variance estimation strategy adopted in the asymptotic analysis.